akmcafee/AWS-SAA-C02/README.md

 	that frame and re-encapsulate it in a new frame for the next network.
 - IPv6 has bigger, than IPv4, Source and Destination IP address fields for larger addresses.
 - TTL in IPv4 is called Hop Limit in IPv6.
+- L3 does not provide any method for channels of communications for the receiving device to distinguish which application on the operating system the packet data belongs.
+Source IP to Destination IP only.
+- L3 has no flow control.

 #### Network Starter Pack - 3 - Part 2
 IPv4 - IP Addressing